 Gone are the four categories of Don't Bother (never saw one of those in Westchester), O.K. (every now and then), Worth It (more often than not) and Don't Miss (if only).

 Instead, we now have five possibilities to digest, the more prosaic "Poor, Fair, Good, Very Good and Excellent."
 In other words, back to where we were.
 Which is actually a good thing.

-Unfortunately, there are virtually no restaurants in Westchester that can even aspire to fitting that category, with the exception of Blue Hill at Stone Barns, consistently one of my favorite restaurant experiences anywhere.
+Unfortunately, there are virtually no restaurants in Westchester that can even aspire to fitting that category, with the exception of Blue Hill at Stone Barns, consistently one of my favorite dining experiences anywhere.

-Many other name Westchester eateries, among them Le Panetiere, and the Bedford Post Inn, are overpriced contenders rather than pretenders.
+Many other famed Westchester eateries, among them Le Panetiere, and the Bedford Post Inn, are overpriced pretenders rather than contenders.
 That doesn't mean to say you can't get a great meal in the county.
-But most of the better restaurants fall into the "very good" category, sometimes verging on excellent without quite arriving there.
+But most of the better restaurants fall into the "very good" category, sometimes verging on excellent without quite getting there.